Russian cosmonauts: suits are not inspired by Ukrainian flag

-Cosmonaut Oleg Artemyev said each crew picks the colors about six months before launch because the suits need to be individually sewn.
-And since all three graduated from Bauman Moscow State Technical University, they chose the colors of their prestigious alma mater.
+Cosmonaut Oleg Artemyev said each crew picks the color of the flight suits about six months before launch because they need to be individually sewn.
+And since all three of them were graduates of Bauman Moscow State Technical University, they chose the colors of their prestigious alma mater.

 “There is no need to look for any hidden signs or symbols in our uniform,” Artemyev said in a statement on the Russian space agency’s Telegram channel.
 “A color is simply a color.
 It is not in any way connected to Ukraine.
 Otherwise, we would have to recognize its rights to the yellow sun in the blue sky.